1965Eric/HarvardX-PH125.5x-Data-Science-Productivity-Tools/README.md

 - [ ] C. He forgot to specify a file name to be listed.
 The command ls * should work.
 - [X] D. He changed the information contained in $PATH.
 Now the system cannot find the executable file for ls.

-### Executables, Permissions, and File Types 2

-The bash profile in your home directory contains information that the bash shell runs each time you use it.
+10. The bash profile in your home directory contains information that the bash shell runs each time you use it.
 You can customize the information in your bash profile to tell your system to do different things.
 For example, you can make an “alias”, which acts like a keyboard shortcut.

 Which line of code, when added to your bash profile, will let you print “seetop” to view the name, size, and file type of the 10 most recently added visible files?
 - [ ] A. alias seetop=’ls -lt’
 - [X] B. alias seetop=’ls -lt | head’
 - [ ] C. alias seetop=’ls -t | head’
 - [ ] D. alias seetop=’head | ls -l’

+11.